texfaq/texfaq.github.io/FAQ-nodollar.md

 as if you couldn't possibly have misunderstood the import of what you were typing, and the only possible interpretation is that you had committed a typo in failing to enter maths mode.
-TeX, therefore, tries to patch things up by inserting the `$` you 'forgot', so that the maths-only object will work; as often as not this will land you in further confusion.
+TeX, therefore, tries to patch things up by inserting the `$` you ''forgot'', so that the maths-only object will work; as often as not this will land you in further confusion.